greghesp/ha-evonic/README.md

 # Evonic Fires

-Evonic Fires integration for bringing your Evonic Fire into Home Assistant.
+Unofficial Evonic Fires integration for bringing your Evonic Fire into Home Assistant.

 Supports the following features: